 Gunnar Johansen (1906-1991).
 The Danish-born pianist performed Trois rapsodies with Florent Schmitt in San Francisco in 1932.
 In 1939, Johansen was offered the position of Artist-in-Residence at the University of Wisconsin — the first such post ever offered by an American university.
 (1935 photo)

-In the United States, two of the three rhapsodies (Polonaise and Viennoise) were presented in Boston as early as 1919 by the piano duo team of Alfred de Veto and William Mason.
 And in December 1932, Florent Schmitt himself presented Trois rapsodies during his only American tour.
 In San Francisco he was joined by pianist Gunnar Johansen as the opening number of an all-Schmitt concert that also included the composer performing several solo piano pieces, the first movement from his Sonate libre (joined by violinist Jascha Veissl) and his monumental Piano Quintet.
 According to a report in the Musical Courier, “The Veteran’s Auditorium was packed to capacity by a representative audience of musicians and music-lovers.”

 Several weeks later, Schmitt would perform two of the Rapsodies in a Los Angeles concert of his music — this time joined by Marvine Maazel (a pianist better-known as the father of conductor Lorin Maazel) as the second pianist.
 The program, which choral director and arts critic Hal.
-D. Crain characterized as “overlong” in his review in Musical America‘s January 10, 1933 issue, also included the Piano Quintet with the John Reed Quartet, plus a group of mélodies sung by soprano Cecile Barbezet with the composer at the piano.
+D. Crain characterized as “overlong” in his review in Musical America magazine’s January 10, 1933 issue, also included the Piano Quintet with the John Reed Quartet, plus a group of mélodies sung by soprano Cecile Barbezet with the composer at the piano.

 Also in 1932, the duo-piano team of Arthur Loesser and Beryl Rubinstein presented the Trois rapsodies in recital at the Singer’s Club in Cleveland, Ohio.
+It was about this time that the music began to be heard in Latin America as well, with the duo-pianist team of Tila and Jair Montés presenting the Rapsodies in recital in Buenos Aires, Argentina.

 Pianists Arthur Loesser (1894-1969) and Beryl Rubinstein (1898-1952) were fellow-faculty members at the Cleveland Institute of Music.
 They played recitals together from the 1920s to the 1940s.
 This promotional bulletin announces a 1940 appearance at New York’s Town Hall.
 Arthur Loesser was the half-brother of Broadway composer Frank Loesser.
 Amusingly, he would refer to Frank as “the evil of two Loessers.”

 First recording: Robert and Gaby Casadesus for Columbia Masterworks (1956).
+Florent Schmitt’s Trois rapsodies were in the piano duo’s repertoire from the 1920s onward.

-Fortunately for us, the music is well-represented on disk these days — although it took decades before the first recording would appear.
-That premiere recording was made by Columbia Records in 1956 with Robert and Gaby Casadesus – and it would remain the only commercially recorded documentation of this music for nearly 40 years thereafter.
 In his review of the recording in the August 1958 issue of American Record Guide magazine, keyboard artist Igor Kipnis characterized the Trois Rapsodies and its companion work on the album, Une Semaine du petit-elfe Ferme l’oeil, as “charming pieces full of wit and humor, and they receive the most brilliant performances imaginable.
 Highly recommended.”

 This photo of French pianist Gaby Casadesus (1901-1999) was taken at Maurice Ravel’s home Belvédère in Montfort l’Amaury.
 Along with her pianist husband Robert, Mme.
 Casadesus left us scintillating recordings of the piano music of Fauré, Debussy, Ravel and Florent Schmitt, among others.
+The Casadesus Duo programmed the Trois rapsodies from the 1920s onward — in Paris and on tour as well, including at a Town Hall recital in New York City in 1936.

 Florent Schmitt is pictured with members of the Pasquier Trio and the Casadesus Piano Duo following a concert of his music at the Salle de Caen on February 14, 1953.
 The all-Schmitt program included the String Trio and Trois rapsodies for two pianos, along with several mélodies.
 The composer’s newly composed Clarinet Sextet was also premiered by members of the Garde Republicaine wind ensemble.
 Standing at left in the photo is Mme.
 Renée Fortin-Jammes, secretary of the Association des Prix de Piano du Conservatoire de Paris.
+In her 1994 memoir Mes noces musicales, Gaby Casadesus wrote that when she and her husband performed the Trois rapsodies in Schmitt’s presence, “The emotion that could be seen on the face of this elderly gentleman, whom we hadn’t seen in years, was our most beautiful reward.”
 (Photo: Musical Courier, March 15, 1953)

 The Casadesus recording is available to hear on YouTube.
 If you listen past the somewhat scratchy vinyl and the thin bass response (a defect in the transfer, not in the original Columbia recording which is satisfyingly full-bodied), you’ll discover just how effective the Casadesus interpretation is.